-Monitor effectiveness of the implementation of standards-based instruction aligned to performance tasks by conducting weekly collaborative planning sessions, coaching cycles as needed, and ongoing administrative walkthroughs.
+Conduct weekly collaborative planning sessions, coaching cycles as needed, bi-weekly after school PLC, ongoing professional development sessions, and ongoing administrative walkthroughs.

-Weekly, from 8/22/2016 to 6/8/2017
+Weekly, from 8/21/2017 to 6/7/2018

-Meeting agendas, sign-in sheets (optional), coaching logs and calendars, and feedback from administrative walkthroughs
+Meeting agendas, sign-in sheets (optional), coaching logs and calendars, MLP sign-in sheets, PD materials, student performance data, and feedback from administrative walkthroughs

-Plan to Monitor Effectiveness of Implementation of G1.B1.S1 7
+Plan to Monitor Effectiveness of Implementation of G1.B1.S1 🔽

-Effectiveness will be monitored by ongoing assessments that reflect an increase in student achievement data, both proficiency and learning gains, that is directly aligned to standards-based instruction.
+Effectiveness will be monitored by ongoing assessments that reflect an increase in student achievement data, both proficiency and learning gains, that is directly aligned to instruction that is data driven, standards-based, and differentiated.

-Weekly, from 8/22/2016 to 6/8/2017
+Weekly, from 8/21/2017 to 6/7/2018